bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/javascript/this-is-about-this.md

 In the global context, the `this` references the [global object](https://www.javascripttutorial.net/es-next/javascript-globalthis/), which is the `window` object on the web browser or `global` object on Node.js.

 This behavior is consistent in both strict and non-strict modes.
-Here’s the output on the web browser:
+Here's the output on the web browser:

 ```js
 console.log(this === window); // trueCode language: JavaScript (javascript)